szczyglis-dev/py-gpt/README.md

 versions and will be available in the newly installed version.

-# Plugins and audio (coming soon)

 ## Next releases

-Support for voice recognition and voice synthesis will be added in future versions of the application.
+Support for voice recognition will be added in future versions of the application.

+## DISCLAIMER

+This application is not affiliated with OpenAI in any way.
+Author is not responsible for any damage caused by the use of this application.
+Application is provided as is, without any warranty.
+Please also remember about tokens usage - always check the number of tokens used by the model on OpenAI website and use the application responsibly.
+Enabled plugins (like e.g. Web Search) may use additional tokens, not listed in main window.
+Always control your real token usage on OpenAI website.

 # CHANGELOG

+## v0.9.5 (2023.04.16)

+- added web plugin (adds access to the Internet using Google Custom Search Engine and Wikipedia API)
+- added voice output plugin (adds voice synthesis using Microsoft Azure)

 ## v0.9.4 (2023.04.15)